derickson/gen-ai-search-studygroup/class/week02/README.md

 ## Step 4 - Let's use a Python Notebook

 Open [first_notebook.ipynb](first_notebook.ipynb) in your Visual Studio Code editor.
-If this is your first time doing this, you'll need to install a bunch of plugins.
+If this is your first time doing this, you'll need to install a bunch of plugins to visual studio code.
+The IDE should prompt you.
 Once open, you'll need to select a *kernel* in the top right corner of the open Notebook editor.
 Select the 'Python Environments' option and pick the virtual environment at the root of this project.

 The Python notebook player in Visual Studio code is pretty good, though not as pretty or easy to use as Google Colab.
 For example ```input()``` commands create a text box at the top of the window instead of inline with output which can be disorienting.